The Domain Of The Relation Is The Single Value

 Understanding the domain of a relation and single-valued dependencies is crucial in various real-world applications:

 • Education: Student information systems need to manage student records, course enrollments, and grades.
 Domains enforce data types and value ranges for attributes like student ID, course code, and grade point average.
-Single-valued dependencies ensure that student IDs uniquely identify students and that course codes uniquely identify courses.
+Single-valued dependencies confirm that student IDs uniquely identify students and that course codes uniquely identify courses.

 Challenges and Considerations